jqnatividad/qsv/README.md

 To prevent this, the `py` command processes CSVs in batches (default: 30,000 records), with a GIL pool for each batch, so no globals are available across batches.

 ## Memory Management
-qsv supports three memory allocators - mimalloc (default), jemalloc and the standard allocator.
-See [Memory Allocator](docs/PERFORMANCE.md#memory-allocator) for more info.
+qsv supports three memory allocators - mimalloc (default), jemalloc and the standard allocator.<br>See [Memory Allocator](docs/PERFORMANCE.md#memory-allocator) for more info.

-It also has Out-of-Memory prevention, with two modes - NORMAL (default) & CONSERVATIVE.
-See [Out-of-Memory Prevention](docs/PERFORMANCE.md#out-of-memory-oom-prevention) for more info.
+It also has Out-of-Memory prevention, with two modes - NORMAL (default) & CONSERVATIVE.<br>See [Out-of-Memory Prevention](docs/PERFORMANCE.md#out-of-memory-oom-prevention) for more info.

 ## Environment Variables and .env file support